Our website uses cookies for statistical purposes.

 Foreign businessmen invest in different industries of Latvia, this way they get a chance to connect with the marketplace of the eastern and the western sides of the globe.
 The top 4 most beneficial Latvian industries in which bulk foreign investments are allocated are as follows:

-1. Manufacturing industries (11.7%);
+1. manufacturing industries (11.7%);

-2. Insurance and financial activities (24%);
+2. insurance and financial activities (24%);

-3. Real estate (15.3%);
+3. real estate (15.3%);

-4. Wholesale and retails (16%).
+4. wholesale and retails (16%).

 Besides these industries, the state of Latvia also benefits from major investments in the textile industry, wood processing industry, technology and equipment, food processing industry, etc. If you are interested in investing in Latvia by setting up a company, the services of our incorporation agents are at your disposal.
+Plus, you can also watch this video with details on this topic: